Skip to main content

 2 mentions Positive Neutral Negative

 The gameplay is praised for its engaging open-world "sandbox" experience, offering a refreshing alternative to the typical zombie and wave shooter genres.
-Players find it enjoyable and fun, highlighting its ability to break the monotony of more common gameplay styles.
+Players find it enjoyable and fun, highlighting its ability to break the monotony of more conventional gameplay styles.

 • “The open-world 'sandbox' gameplay is great fun -- I have to admit, I've gotten bored with zombies and endless wave shooters and have been craving something different.”